Trang1908/CoGrammar---Data-Science-Tasks/T07 - Control Structures - While Loop/README.md

 to enter a number.
 - The program must then calculate the average of the numbers entered, excluding the -1.
--Make use of the while loop repetition structure to implement the program.
+- Make use of the while loop repetition structure to implement the program.